percona/pmm/source/install/virtual-appliance.rst

 `Supported Platforms for Running the PMM Server Virtual Appliance <virtual-appliance.html#pmm-deploying-server-virtual-appliance-supported-platform-virtual-appliance>`_
 =========================================================================================================================================================================

-The virtual appliance is ideal for running |pmm-server| on an enterprise virtualization platform of your choice.
-This page explains how to run the appliance in |virtualbox| and VMware Workstation Player. which is a good choice to experiment with |pmm| at a smaller scale on a local machine.
+The virtual appliance is ideal for running PMM Server on an enterprise virtualization platform of your choice.
+This page explains how to run the appliance in VirtualBox and VMware Workstation Player. which is a good choice to experiment with PMM at a smaller scale on a local machine.
 Similar procedure should work for other platforms (including enterprise deployments on VMware ESXi, for example), but additional steps may be required.

-The virtual machine used for the appliance runs |centos| 7.
+The virtual machine used for the appliance runs CentOS 7.

 .. warning::